What’s happening in Bangladesh? Student protest that led to PM ouster explained

 Bangladesh, the fourth largest country in the world by population, has been on edge for weeks amid protests that began over a controversial quota system for government jobs.
 The system guaranteed a set proportion of roles to the descendants of fighters in Bangladesh’s war of independence – seen as a measure to appease Ms Hasina’s political base.

-A fresh spell of protests began over the weekend with people demanding Ms Hasina’s resignation, and at least 95 people died across the country on Sunday in the deadliest day of violence since the crisis began, with hundreds of people injured as both police and protesters used live ammunition.
+A fresh spell of protests began over the weekend with people demanding Ms Hasina’s resignation, and over 100 people died across the country on Monday in the deadliest day of violence since the crisis began, with hundreds of people injured as both police and protesters used live ammunition.

 Why were students protesting?